 Are you hesitant to dive into macro photography because it seems too difficult to get started?
-Or have you already made your first attempts of close up or macro photography only to find the resulting picture looking blurry, poorly lit or otherwise dissatisfactory?
+Or have you already made your first attempts of close up or macro photography only to find the resulting photo looking blurry, poorly lit, or otherwise dissatisfactory?
+Don’t worry we got you covered with this massive post with the best macro photography tips.

 This type of result is common, especially if this is your first attempt at the macro style.
 My hope is by the time you finish reading this article you will be able to get much better results when you capture tiny worlds or small subjects.